Sodium hexanitritocobaltate(III)

-Sodium hexanitritocobaltate(III) is inorganic compound with the formula Na3[Co(NO2)6].
+Sodium hexanitritocobaltate(III) is an inorganic compound with the formula Na3[Co(NO2)6].
 The anion of this yellow-coloured salt consists of the transition metal nitrite complex [Co(NO2)6](3-).
 It was a reagent for the qualitative test for potassium and ammonium ions.

 Synthesis and reactions

 The compound is prepared by oxidation of cobalt(II) salts in the presence of sodium nitrite:

 Application for analysis of potassium

 Although the sodium cobaltinitrite is soluble in water, it forms the basis of a quantitative determination of potassium, thallium, and ammonium ions.
 Under the recommended reaction conditions the insoluble double salt, K2Na[Co(NO2)6]*H2O is precipitated and weighed.
 In geochemical analysis, sodium cobaltinitrite is used to distinguish alkali feldspars from plagioclase feldspars in thin section.